mrackwitz/MRProgress/README.md

 1. Add a pod entry for MRProgress to your *Podfile* `pod 'MRProgress'`.
 2. Install the pod(s) by running `pod install`.
-3. Include MRProgress wherever you need it with `#import "MRProgress.h"`.
+3. Include MRProgress wherever you need it with `#import <MRProgress/MRProgress.h>`.

 ### Source files